pingcap/docs-tidb-operator/en/deploy-tiflash.md

       kubectl delete pvc -n ${namespace} -l app.kubernetes.io/component=tiflash,app.kubernetes.io/instance=${cluster_name}
       ```

-    2. If the PV retention policy is `Retain`, the corresponding PV is still retained after you delete the PVC object.
-If you want to delete the PV, you can set the retention policy of the PV to `Delete`, and the PV can be deleted and recycled automatically.
+    2. If the PV reclaim policy is `Retain`, the corresponding PV is still retained after you delete the PVC object.
+If you want to delete the PV, you can set the reclaim policy of the PV to `Delete`, and the PV can be deleted and recycled automatically.

       {{< copyable "shell-regular" >}}